 Note: For a full list of CCEP's headline sustainability commitments as part of our This is Forward sustainability action plan, please refer to "Our headline commitments" on page 15.
 For details on our approach to reporting and methodology please see our 2023 Sustainability reporting methodology document on cocacolaep.com/sustainability/download-centre.
-(A) Market based approach only.

-(B) 100% of carbon strategic suppliers to set science based targets by 2023 (Europe) and 2025 (API).
-Carbon strategic suppliers account for ~80% of our Scope 3 GHG emissions (~200 suppliers in total).

-△ Our 2019 baseline and 2022 data was subject to external independent limited assurance for the year ended 31 December 2022, and was included within our 2022 Integrated Report and Form 20-F. A copy of the assurance statement for these periods can be found on cocacolaep.com/assets/Sustainability/Documents/2022/2022-Assurance-statement.pdf.
+- (A) Market based approach only. - (B) 100% of carbon strategic suppliers to set science based targets by 2023 (Europe) and 2025 (API).
+Carbon strategic suppliers account for ~80% of our Scope 3 GHG emissions (~200 suppliers in total). - α This metric was subject to external independent limited assurance for the year ended 31 December 2023. - Δ Our 2019 baseline and 2022 data was subject to external independent limited assurance for the year ended 31 December 2022, and was included within our 2022 Integrated Report and Form 20-F. A copy of the assurance statement for these periods can be found on cocacolaep.com/assets/Sustainability/Documents/2022/2022-Assurance-statement.pdf.
 In line with the WRI/WBCSD GHG Protocol, our baseline figures for 2019 and prior years 2020-2022 have been restated to include updated emissions factors and more accurate data.
 These restated emissions were outside the scope of the latest independent limited assurance review.
 The acquisition of API completed on 10 May 2021.
 The Group and API sustainability metrics are presented on a full year basis for 2019 baseline calculated on a pro forma basis to allow for better period over period comparability.